Starter Offer: WordPress Malware Cleanup From $89 Claim on WhatsApp →

 That single cleanup taught me something that has shaped every job since: automated scanners report what they recognize, but real malware hides specifically in the gaps they can't see.
 Once you can read PHP and follow what it does at runtime, the "mystery" of a hacked WordPress site disappears.
 It becomes pattern recognition.

 By 2021 I was specializing almost entirely in compromised sites.
 Each cleanup made the next one faster.
-By early 2026, the count crossed 4,500 — including one site with 3.45 million spam URLs in Google, another with 242,000 Japanese spam pages indexed, and a homepage defacement involving 33,771 infected files.
-Each one is documented as a public case study so other people facing similar attacks have a real reference, not a marketing brochure.
+By early 2026, the count crossed 4,500 client cleanups — including selected public cases like one site with 3.45 million spam URLs in Google, another with 242,000 Japanese spam pages indexed, and a homepage defacement involving tens of thousands of infected files.
+I document selected cases publicly so other people facing similar attacks have a real reference, not only a marketing brochure.

 mdpabel.com exists for a specific reason.
 After years of working through marketplace platforms, the friction of those platforms — the communication delays, the inability to send long forensic reports, the inability for past clients to find me again easily — became the biggest blocker to doing the work well.
 This site fixes that.
 It's the direct, no-middleman way to find me, verify the work, and continue working together.